Latvia’s ICT sector

 Latvia is a net energy importer.
 Reforms continue in the electricity and gas sectors with the goal of opening competition in the domestic market.
 The government has made the full liberalization of the gas market a priority in 2017.
 Significant investments in gas and electricity infrastructure have been recorded to continue synchronization with the electricity grids…

-The turnover of the ICT sector is estimated at EUR 3 400 million, accounting for 4% of the total GDP.
-Approximately 6 200 companies operate within the sector.
-ICT related services, software, hardware, and telecom sub-sectors have grown significantly in recent years.
-The exportation of foreign-sourced computer hardware and software are a significant share of…
+Small Market, Global Reach The turnover of Latvia’s ICT sector is estimated at approximately EUR 3.4 billion, accounting for around 4% of total GDP.
+Roughly 6,000 companies operate within the sector, spanning ICT services, software, hardware, and telecommunications, all of which have seen steady growth.
+The re-export of foreign-sourced computer hardware and software represents a…

 • Martins Vanags, Managing Director, Skanste Development Agency, on creating Riga’s central business district